sam-bxjjiu/hello-world/README.md

 # hello-world
 hi,dude!
   I'm new here.
-This is really fan.
+This is really fun.